 An online talk by Robert Harvey ARPS EFIAP CEnv CSci MCIWEM with up to 100 places.
+Tickets will go on sale on 1st April.

 Digital photography enables us to capture the beauty of the night sky in unprecedented detail.
 In this evening of landscape astrophotography, Robert Harvey shows how to use an ordinary digital single lens reflex camera to make stunning images of stars, planets, earth's moon and the Milky Way, as well as more elusive astronomical phenomena such as meteors and eclipses.